UX, or User Experience, is the backbone of any product development process, and yet, its importance often gets overlooked.

 It is best to have in-depth research on your targeted audience’s preferences and needs.
 The research insights can help product owners develop a product that establishes the brand in the user’s mind.

 The keep it simple principle can help when developing a product.
-And wherever possible, it is best to avoid complex designs.
+Wherever possible, it is best to avoid complex designs.
 It is straightforward simplicity guarantees exemplary levels of user experience and greater user acceptance.

-Here's a great example—Uber kept a simple design and did not focus on wowing the users.
-And, still, they could capture users in scores due to simplifying the design process, making it a very convenient and straightforward experience.
+Here's a great example- Uber kept a simple design and did not focus on wowing the users.
+Still, they could capture users in scores due to simplifying the design process, making it a very convenient and straightforward experience.

 Considering content as a crucial component of the entire UX design strategy is critical.
 Content is the primary source of information; thus, it should be relatable to the user.